Accreditation

 How to meet the standards and requirements for general practice training

-The RACGP has produced several documents to help you understand the standards and requirements of general practice training accreditation.
-These standards, codes, and principles of accreditation work together to ensure the quality and safety of general practice training.
+To help you understand the requirements of general practice training accreditation the RACGP has produced the following documents.
+These along with the Accreditation Policy and training program handbooks provide the information to ensure the quality and safety of general practice training.

 Submit an expression of interest

-Find out about AGPT training site requirements supervisor eligibility and submit an expression of interest.
+Find out about RACGP training site requirements supervisor eligibility and submit an expression of interest.

 AGPT extended skills training site accreditation

 Registrars can extend their skills through a six-month placement in a general practice or other training site eg. hospital or specialty clinic.
-If you are interested in becoming accredited as an extended skills training site, please see our guide and discuss with your Regional Accreditation Coordinator.
+If you are interested in becoming accredited as an extended skills training site, please see our guide and discuss with your Regional Accreditation Coordinator or email educationaccreditation@racgp.org.au

 Report an adverse event or critical incident

-Critical incidents, adverse events, and near misses are reviewed, managed and minimised through existing general practice risk management processes, which are required for compliance with RACGP Standards for general practices.
-Learn more or report a critical incident or adverse event.
+Adverse events, critical incidents and near misses are reviewed, managed, and minimised through existing general practice risk management processes.
+These processes are required for compliance with the RACGP Standards for general practices (5th edition).
+Learn more or report an adverse event or critical incident.

 Alternative training environments accreditation